 Statutory approval for proposed projects is a separate process to funding assessment and allocation and must be addressed through the formal process.
+Proponents are encouraged to consult with the Statutory Assessments Unit prior to the submission of a project plan if planning input is required to shape the project.

-Aboriginal consultation
+Aboriginal consultation and authorisation

 The Swan and Canning Rivers are registered sites and works that require ground disturbance may require either a Section 18 or Regulation 10 approval under the Aboriginal Heritage Act 1972, Aboriginal Heritage Regulations 1974 respectively.
 Consultation with the Aboriginal community is an important part of any environmental project.
 The Department of Planning, Lands and Heritage (DPLH) should be consulted as early as possible in the planning process and can provide guidance on what approvals will be required.
-On-ground works cannot commence if this consultation has not taken place.
+On-ground works cannot commence if this consultation has not taken place and any required authorisation has not been received.

-Further information can be found on the DPLH website http://www.dplh.wa.gov.au/
+Further information can be found on the DPLH website www.dplh.wa.gov.au.